-LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced (cont.).
+LEVELS OF SERVICE (WE PROVIDE) WE WILL KNOW WE ARE MEETING THE LEVEL OF SERVICE IF CURRENT PERFORMANCE We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced (cont.)
+Consent applications are processed within statutory timeframes (where they exist).
+Target: Publicly notified consents 100% 97% (37) of publicly notified applications were processed within statutory timeframes, and 3% (1) went over time.
+This compares with 100% in 2016/2017.
 Target: Non-notified consents 100% 89% of non-notified applications were processed within non-statutory timeframes, the other 11% (4) were subject to delays, mainly due to staff shortages over the year.
-This compares with 95% in 2016/2017 Target: Limited notified consents 100% 81% (17) of limited notified applications were processed within statutory timeframes while the other 19% (4) were subject to short delays in issuing their decisions.
-This compares with 100% in 2016/2017 compliance with consent conditions or plan rules for those undertaking activities under resource consents or permitted activities, as described under tailored monitoring programmes.
+This compares with 95% in 2016/2017.
+Target: Limited notified consents 100% 81% (17) of limited notified applications were processed within statutory timeframes while the other 19% (4) were subject to short delays in issuing their decisions.
+This compares with 100% in 2016/2017.

-We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced (cont.).
+We provide a responsive and efficient process for assessing resource consent applications and ensuring compliance obligations are fairly and appropriately enforced (cont.)

 An annual report is prepared and presented to Council or a Council committee each year.
-This report details the level of compliance with consent